opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/send-email-api/README.md

 ```

 {% hint style="info" %}
 The user is strongly advised to save the `id` field (`42` in the example), which is a unique identifier for the email.
-This can be used to check the status of the email.
+This can be used to check the status of the email via a separate endpoint that will return a similar JSON object.
 For more information, [see here](../get-email-by-id-api.md).
 {% endhint %}

 ## Links